 Provision is also made for the cost of claims incurred but not reported (IBNR) as of the reporting date based on the Parent Company's experience.
-Differences between the provision for outstanding claims at the reporting date and subsequent revisions and settlements are included in the statement of income in later periods, when such revisions arise.
-Policy and contract claims payable forms part of the insurance contract liabilities section of the Parent Company statement of financial position.
+Differences between the provision for outstanding claims at the reporting date and subsequent revisions and settlements are included in the statements of comprehensive income in later periods, when such revisions arise.